Shira Katz Scanlon, Esq.

 Ms. Katz Scanlon received her Bachelor of Arts in Psychology from Rutgers University in August 2005.
 She earned her Juris Doctor from the Thomas R. Kline School of Law at Drexel University in May 2009, where she graduated magna cum laude as a member of the inaugural class.

 Ms. Katz Scanlon participated in the Burlington County Domestic Violence Pro Bono Clinic when same was active, where she volunteered her time to represent indigent victims of domestic violence.
-She continues with her involvement with Project S.A.R.A.H. and as a Board Member and Vice President of the Jewish Federation of Southern New Jersey.
+She continues with her involvement with Project S.A.R.A.H. and as a Board Member and Vice President of the Jewish Federation of Southern New Jersey, on which Board she served until 2025.
+In 2021, The Jewish Federation of Southern New Jersey honored Ms. Katz Scanlon with the Shellie Greenspun Young Leadership Award.
+She is also an active member of the District IV Ethics Committee of the Supreme Court, to which she was appointed in 2019.